RaulPPelaez/superpunto/README.md

 ##ACKNOWLEDGEMENTS

-Acknowledgment is made to the Donors of the American Chemical Society Petroleum Research Fund (PRF# 54312-ND9) for support of this research.
+UAMMD was developed at the Departamento de Física Teórica de la Materia Condensada of Universidad Autónoma de Madrid (UAM) under supervision of Rafael Delgado-Buscalioni.
+Acknowledgment is made to the Donors of the American Chemical Society Petroleum Research Fund (PRF# 54312-ND9) for support of this research and to Spanish MINECO projects FIS2013- 47350-C05-1-R and FIS2013-50510-EXP.